Table of Contents

 In our view, no. Entering without a mask is a safety issue because it puts you and others at risk of infection.
 Instead, you should focus on other kinds of accommodations that might work, like those in the question below about accommodations you could ask for.
 The business can still exclude you if you cannot wear a mask, but it should then serve you in different ways.
 Generally, businesses cannot completely refuse to serve you.

-If the business will not let me in without a mask, and I can’t wear one, what are some other things I could ask for?
+6. If the private business will not let me in without a mask, and I can’t wear one, what are some other things I could ask for?

 Reasonable accommodations could include, for example:

 - Online shopping

 - Alternative mouth and nose coverings, e.g., scarves, looser coverings, or face shields

 - Being served by phone or video call